maddymz/Topic-Recommendation-System/README.md

 * **Suryadeep**

 ## Future Work
-We are working on the paper related to the project and need to optimize and enhance the knowledge graph.
+We are working on the paper, related to the project, and need to optimize and enhance the knowledge graph.
 Further information will be updated here.